Vansh5130/Sweet_Shop_System/README.md

 - enter the url in browser which will be provided after successful execution of server.js
 - the url should look like this (http://localhost:3000) add the name of the html page (http://localhost:3000/main.html?#)
 - now you can access the system
+- the heading shows the inventory when you click on it you will be navigated to the inventory
+- on top left corner there is a drop down menu from which you can access all the features

 ## how it works